kidestw/kidestw/README.md

 - 👋 Hi, I’m @kidestw
-- 👀 I’m interested in programming
+- 👀 I’m interested in
-- 🌱 I’m currently learning cloud computing
+- 🌱 I’m currently
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me mailto kidestworku2321@gmail.com
+- 📫 want to reach?  mailto kidestworku2321@gmail.com

 <!---
 kidestw/kidestw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.